-(a) For an adult cardiac surgery program, demonstrate the ability to meet a projected volume of 200 open heart surgery cases in the second full year of operation; the program shall attain a minimum annual volume of 200 open heart surgery cases by the end of the second year of operation.

-(b) For a pediatric cardiac surgery program, demonstrate the ability to meet a projected minimum case volume of 130 open heart surgery cases per year; the program shall attain a minimum annual volume of 130 cases by the end of the second year of operation.

-(c) For a program performing both adult and pediatric cardiac surgery, demonstrate the ability to meet a projected minimum of 50 open heart pediatric cardiac surgery cases per year, and 200 adult open heart surgery cases per year; the program shall attain a minimum annual volume of each type of cardiac surgery cases by the end of the second year of operation.

-(d) The applicant's demonstration of compliance with the Minimum Volume and Impact standards of this chapter shall address the most recent published utilization projection of cardiac surgery cases in Regulation .10 for the health planning region in which the applicant hospital is located and any other health planning regions from which it projects drawing 20 percent or more of its patients.
-The applicant shall demonstrate that its volume projections and impact analysis are consistent with the projection in Regulation .10 or, alternatively, demonstrate why the methods and assumptions employed in the Regulation .10 projections are not reasonable as a basis for forecasting case volume.
+- (a) For an adult cardiac surgery program, demonstrate the ability to meet a projected volume of 200 cardiac surgery cases in the second full year of operation; the program shall attain a minimum annual volume of 200 cardiac surgery cases by the end of the second year of operation. - (b) For a pediatric cardiac surgery program, demonstrate the ability to meet a projected minimum case volume of 130 cardiac surgery cases per year; the program shall attain a minimum annual volume of 130 cases by the end of the second year of operation. - (c) For a program performing both adult and pediatric cardiac surgery, demonstrate the ability to meet a projected minimum of 50 pediatric cardiac surgery cases per year, and 200 adult cardiac surgery cases per year; the program shall attain a minimum annual volume of each type of cardiac surgery cases by the end of the second year of operation. (d) The applicant's demonstration of compliance with the Minimum Volume and Impact standards of this chapter shall address the most recent published utilization projection of cardiac surgery cases in Regulation .08 for the health planning region in which the applicant hospital is located and any other health planning regions from which it projects drawing 20 percent of more of its patients.
+The applicant shall demonstrate that its volume projections and impact analysis are consistent with the projection in Regulation .08 or, alternatively, demonstrate why the methods and assumptions employed in the Regulation .08 projections are not reasonable as a basis for forecasting case volume.

-AAMC projects that its cardiac surgery program will perform 241 cases in the first year of operation (FY 2017), 337 in its second year, and 387 cases in its second third years of operation.
-It projects that most of this volume (approximately 92-93%) will originate in its defined service area, consisting of Anne Arundel County, four Eastern Shore Counties (Caroline, Kent, Queen Anne's, and Talbot), and portions of northern Calvert County and eastern Prince George's County.16 It cites an adult population projection of 895,000 to 913,000 for this service area during the 2017 to 2019 period projected as the first three years of AAMC cardiac surgery program operation.
-It projects achieving a market share of 25% of cardiac surgery cases in its defined service area in the first year of operation and that it will ramp up to a 40% market share by Year 3 of operation (DI #3AA, p.
-77).
+AAMC projects that its cardiac surgery program will perform 241 adult cardiac surgery cases in the first year of operation (FY 2017), 337 in its second year, and 387 cases in its third year of operation.
+It projects that most of this volume (approximately 92-93%) will originate in its defined service area, consisting of Anne Arundel County, four Eastern Shore Counties (Caroline, Kent, Queen Anne's, and Talbot), and portions of northern Calvert County and eastern Prince